Abdellah-Laassairi/blog/docs/blog/2025-01-25-jira-issue-generation.md

 ### Setting Up Your Environment

-First, you'll need to configure your JIRA credentials and preferred LLM settings.
-Here's how:
+First, you'll need to configure your JIRA credentials and preferred LLM settings either by running `jiragen init` or by editing the `~/.jiragen/config.ini` file, or even by setting the environment variables.

 ```bash
 # Using environment variables